mmewa/mmewa/README.md

   <img src="https://media.tenor.com/eM8PAccu3YUAAAAj/וופל.gif" width="30"
 </div>

-toxic , necro/pedo/zoophilia , w*r supporter , racism , people from the past , queer/trans/homophobia , under 14 years of age (there are exceptions) , noah schnapp haters , bullying as a communication style and maybe people who are very hyperactive and obsessive, my social battery runs out quickly, but it's probably not a big problem ig
+toxic , necro/pedo/zoophilia , w*r supporter , racism , people from the past , queer/trans/homophobia , under 14 years of age (there are exceptions) , noah schnapp haters , bullying as a communication style and maybe people who are very hyperactive and obsessive, my social battery runs out quickly but it's probably not a big problem ig

 mileven fans its ok but if u aggressive fan mileven who hate byler fans... just don't touch me. and u know what i'm talking about. this is not about normal mileven fans.